coderefinery/github-without-command-line/basics.md

 ### Why are snapshots valuable?
 Reproducibility!

 - We can always go back if we make a mistake.
+- We can test new ideas without editing the working version
+- If we discover a problem, we can find out when it was introduced.
 - We have the means to refer to a well-defined version of a project when sharing, collaborating, and publishing.
-- If we discover a problem, we can find out when it was introduced.

 ---